| Utah

 of Canyonlands National Park, and most especially the awesome Dollhouse.

+Up and over Sunset Pass I go.
 The road is pretty darned good now, no more streambeds, just roostertail

 city as I speed along at 40-50mph toward my destiny.
 I am descending